Conflict of interest/Pānga Rongorua

-- an officer could benefit financially or otherwise from the charity.
-This benefit could be directly to the individual, or indirectly through someone they are connected to, or
+- a person involved with the charity could benefit (financially or otherwise) from the charity.
+This benefit could be directly to the individual, or indirectly through someone they are connected to; or

-- when an officer’s duty to the charity competes with a duty or loyalty they have to another organisation or person.
+- a person’s duty to the charity competes with a duty or loyalty they have to another organisation or person.

-This includes any situation where it could be perceived that an officer’s personal interest or loyalties could affect their decision making.
+This includes any situation where it could be perceived that someone’s personal interest or loyalties could affect their decision making.

 Conflicts of interest commonly arise in situations where:

-- the governing groups’ decision could lead to employment for an officer or a member of their family; or
+- the governing groups’ decision could lead to employment for a decision maker or a member of their family; or

-- a person working or volunteering for the charity stands to gain financially from business dealings, programmes or services provided to the charity, or
+- a person working or volunteering for the charity stands to gain financially from business dealings, programmes or services provided to the charity; or

-- information provided to the governing group in confidence might give an advantage to an officer's business.
+- information provided to the governing group in confidence might give an advantage to a decision maker's business.